zhanggenex/zhanggen.nudt.github.io/_pages/about.md

   - /about.html
 ---

+Currently an assistant researcher in College of Computer, National University of Defense Technology.
 I am a motivated researcher in high performance computing and security.
-My research interests include HPC, storage, software security, testing, etc.
+My research interests include **HPC, storage, software security, testing**, etc.

 A data-driven personal website
 ======